csjiezhao/SE-GCL/README.md

 ## 📌 FAQ & Contact

-- Due to the Didi company's data pact, we cannot publish the original or other data of Chengdu.
+- Due to the Didi company's data pact, we cannot release the raw or processed data of Chengdu.
+If you want to obtain the dataset, please apply for the authorization of Didi Chuxing <https://www.didiglobal.com/>.

 Any inquiries feel free to contact <csjiezhao@gmail.com>.